davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 further explores mean maximum wind speed by city and year
 * OpenMeteoEDA_202306_v006 further explores mean maximum wind speed by month and year for a single city
 * OpenMeteoEDA_202306_v006 further explores mean maximum wind speed by month and year for a second city
+* OpenMeteoEDA_202306_v006 explores differences in mean maximum wind speed by month for pre/post-2017